What a sting on a regional governor says about how the Kremlin wins elections

-MOSCOW On a Friday evening in June, German businessman Yuri Zyudheimer and Russian regional governor Nikita Belykh sat down in a private booth in Megu, an upscale Japanese restaurant in central Moscow.
+MOSCOW (Reuters) - On a Friday evening in June, German businessman Yuri Zyudheimer and Russian regional governor Nikita Belykh sat down in a private booth in Megu, an upscale Japanese restaurant in central Moscow.

 Zyudheimer placed a dark red plastic bag on the table between the two men, according to the businessman.
 Inside was a bottle of red wine – a gift for Belykh's recent 41st birthday – and 150,000 euros ($165,000) in cash.